dgraph-io/dgraph/wiki/content/deploy/dgraph-administration.md

   HTTP request).

 An admin endpoint is any HTTP endpoint which provides admin functionality.
-Admin endpoints nornally start with the `/admin` path.
-The current list of admin endpoints includes:
+Admin endpoints usually start with the `/admin` path.
+The current list of admin endpoints includes the following:

 * /admin
 * /admin/backup